 Laid back luxury meets Organic Modernism.
 I find inspiration by simply being outside.
 Whether it’s the streets of New York, another country or in our forest upstate.
 There is something to be said about being outside.
 You can experience so many different versions of inspiration - architecture, food, music, dance, cultures, religions, ethnicities and so much more.
 I’m inspired by people, landscape, art and nature.

 Our friends and family have had a consistent message about our home.
 It’s beautifully appointed and feels like home.
 Knowing your space makes other people feel like home is the most rewarding compliment an interior designer can receive.

 Walk us through how you styled the pillows!
 How did you choose which patterns and piping to use?

-I loved how Rosie and Mauve paired together, especially since the piping correlated to the mauve velvet pillow.
+I loved how Rosie and Mauve paired together, especially since the piping correlated to the walnut velvet pillow.
 This little nook is right off our kitchen and the colors felt very copacetic with our ceiling detail and kitchen tones.

 We created a little corner on our sofa that has a medley of fun prints combined with a solid walnut velvet which helped ground the prints and align with our walnut sconce.
 I like to mix sizes and always toss a small lumber to really spice things up.
 The Eden Pink was no exception!